SKaplanOfficial/Raycast-Image-Modification/README.md

   - Apply various filters to the provided images using Apple's CIFilters
 - Convert Images
   - Convert selected images from their current format to another.
+- Create New Image
+  - Create a new image by selecting the dimensions, color, and pattern.
 - Flip Images Horizontally
   - Flip selected images horizontally.
 - Flip Images Vertically